Entering and editing load panels

 Defining the distribution direction

-Once the outline of the panel is defined, you must indicate the distribution direction by left-clicking on one of the auxiliary lines located along the sides of the panel.
+After defining the panel’s outline, you must specify the load distribution direction by left-clicking one of the auxiliary lines located on either side of the panel.

 Loads on panel